Proven-Paradox/shaper-system/Handbook.md

 > Eric considers what kind of things XU-808 should be able to do in fights.
 He likes the idea of a lightning ray, so XU-808 starts with the Elemental Lance Ability, taking the Sky version.
 He also wants XU-808 to be able to scan enemy shields, so he takes Scan.
 Finally, he wants a cloaking device, so he takes Vanish as his final starting Ability.
 >
 > Meanwhile Lydia considers her Abilities.
 She wants Scan because she wants to hit enemy weak points, and she wants a way to escape bad situations so she takes Vanish.
-She needs a way to deal damage too, and she decides to start her build off using electric damage, so she picks Elemental Lance with Sky.
+She needs a way to deal damage too.
+She decides to start her build off using electric damage and so she picks Elemental Lance with Sky.

 ## Step 4: Skills
 Next, you will distribute Skill Points.
 There’s more information on Skills in [Chapter 6](#chapter-6-Skills), but the general idea is that skills are things that your character is generally good at aside from combat.
 Each skill has two Attributes added to their modifier, and you can use skill points to increase your base modifiers.
 Each skill can have skill points equal to your Level + 3 allocated.
 (So if you’re making a new character, you can spend at most 4 points per skill.)
 Skills will most often be utilized outside of combat, though certain enemies or Abilities may bring some to play during combat.
 You start with 16 skill points at character creation.